Wildlife in Urban and Urbanizing Areas

 Coyotes are in the local news more frequently than ever it seems.
 They are being seen and reported with greater regularity in not just Seattle’s suburbs and rural areas, but even in Seattle city limits.
 WDFW says, "Some of the most Frequently Asked Questions (FAQs) about urban/suburban wildlife fielded by Washington Department of Fish and Wildlife (WDFW) biologists are about coyotes."
-So to answer questions, WDFW put together some information in this issue of the Crossing Paths newsletter.
+To answer questions, WDFW put together information on coyotes in their Coyote page for Living with Wildlife.

 Here are several recent news articles and blogs about coyote encounters in the greater Seattle area: